The WEDEMEYERs of Eastern Australia, Chapter 6

 Origins

-Elizabeth was recorded with the birth place of "Mullingar", tallying with her probable brother in Gayndah, William DAVIS (d.
+Elizabeth was recorded with the birth place of "Mullingar", which was the same place given in the death certificate for her brother in Gayndah, William DAVIS (d.
 1899).
 "Mullingar" was probably the Mullingar Poor Law Union (PLU), rather than Mullingar town.
 Irish immigrants to Australia typically gave their origin as their PLU rather than their town or townland.
 If only they gave their townlands!

 The Irish Poor Law Act of 1838 set up the Mullingar PLU in 1839, which included both the Mullingar Town as well as 652 surrounding townlands (392 square miles).
 A new workhouse was built in Mullingar town and commenced operation at the end of 1842, It was on a 10 acre site and designed for 900 pauper inmates.